Awards

 Robert A. Fischer Outstanding Graduate Student Award

-The outstanding graduate student is selected by CALICO’s Executive Board.
+The outstanding graduate student is selected by CALICO’s Executive Board, the deadline to apply is typically in the spring.
 The recipient is recognized at CALICO’s annual conference and is presented with a certificate and a prize.
 To Apply for Outstanding Graduate Student, candidates must be enrolled in a Ph.D. program, in good standing, and actively pursuing a degree with a primary focus on CALL (e.g., doing a CALL-related dissertation).
 They should have already been advanced to candidacy, that is, at least at the point of beginning to undertake research on the dissertation.
 Candidates will be evaluated on the basis of the following criteria:

 • CALL research projects completed and in progress,